Samuel Story

-Samuel Story (2 October 1752 – 8 January 1811) was a vice admiral of the Batavian Republic Navy.
-He commanded the squadron that surrendered without a fight to the Royal Navy at the Vlieter incident in 1799.
+Schout-bij-nacht Samuel Story (2 October 1752 – 8 January 1811) was a Dutch naval officer who served in the French Revolutionary Wars.
+He is best known for commanding the Batavian Navy squadron which surrendered without a fight to the Royal Navy during the Vlieter incident in 1799.

 Early life

 Story was born in Maasbommel.
-He entered the navy of the Dutch Republic (Admiralty of the Maze) in 1770.
+He entered the Dutch States Navy in the Admiralty of Rotterdam in 1770.
 On 5 July 1774 he became a lieutenant on the 20-gun Orangezaal.
 His first command (in 1781) was the 36-gun frigate Jason.
 In 1793, he was appointed captain of the 40-gun frigate Pollux at Hellevoetsluis.